 Monroe Carell Jr. Children’s Hospital at Vanderbilt

 1 parent/guardian allowed in the facility at a time.
-Parents/guardians can designate two approved visitors, who can swap out every 24 hours.
+Parents/guardians can designate two approved visitors, who can swap out once within a 24-hour period.

 - Exception requests will be reviewed by hospital leadership on a case by case basis.